CMBVT2023/gradebook-app-miranda/README.md

 # gradebook-app
-This is a gradebook app I created based on the freeCodeCamp course work.
+This is a gradebook app I created based on one of the courses on freeCodeCamp's JavaScript Algorithms and Data Structures certification.